Key Words is led by Deborah Kennedy, who founded the company in 1998.

 Ms. Kennedy has deep expertise in English language learning and English for the workplace and is an experienced teacher, instructional designer, and program director.
 She has taught in and directed programs for adult English language learners at every level of proficiency from basic/beginning through advanced professional, and is experienced in online, face-to-face, and hybrid modes of instruction.

 Ms. Kennedy is currently the president of the National Coalition for Literacy.
-She holds degrees from Boston University, Harvard University, and American University, as well as a certification in online instruction from Quality Matters.
+She holds degrees from Boston University, Harvard University, and American University, as well as a certification in online instruction from Quality Matters and a certification in Developing an Online Teaching Program from TESOL International.